4 min read

 Scott’s Miracle-Gro Company: Victory gardens and stockpiling weed

-Interestingly, while Miracle-Gro is not directly involved in the legal cannabis industry, Cannabis is an unexpected theme that emerges, mostly in a positive light.
+Interestingly, while Miracle-Gro is not directly involved in the legal cannabis industry, Cannabis is an unexpected theme that emerges, mainly in a positive light.
 These snippets offer some insight into the thriving cannabis market:

 Strum Ruger & Co – ‘Increased Demand of firearms’

 During a pandemic, the exact order of society is threatened.
 The prospect of lawlessness drives some to stockpile weapons and ammunition.
 In Strum & Ruger’s latest transcript, we see the theme of Production in a largely negative context: “We were unable to ramp up production quickly enough to meet the increased demand.”